flekschas/jupyter-scatter/docs/tooltip.md

 <div class="img tooltip-6"><div /></div>

-Since an increased number of bins can make it harder to read the histogram, you can adjust the size as follows:
+Since an increased number of bins can make it harder to read the histogram, you can also adjust the size as follows:

 ```py
 scatter.tooltip(histograms_size="large")